Cole Beasley: 2020 season

 Beasley was placed on the active/non-football injury list at the start of training camp on July 29, 2020.
 He was moved back to the active roster on August 12.

-During a Week 3 35-32 victory over the Los Angeles Rams, Beasley had six receptions for 100 yards.
+During a Week 3 35–32 victory over the Los Angeles Rams, Beasley had six receptions for 100 yards.
 During Week 7 against the New York Jets, he had 11 receptions for 112 yards in the 18–10 road victory.
 Three weeks later against the Arizona Cardinals, he had 11 receptions for 109 yards and a touchdown during the 32–30 road loss.
 During Week 12 against the Los Angeles Chargers, Beasley threw a touchdown pass to fellow wide receiver Gabe Davis on a trick play in the 27–17 victory.

 During Week 13 against the San Francisco 49ers on Monday Night Football, Beasley recorded nine catches for 130 yards and a touchdown during the 34–24 road victory.
 Two weeks later against the Denver Broncos, he recorded eight catches for 112 yards during the 48–19 road victory.
 Beasley did not play in the regular-season finale against the Miami Dolphins due to a knee injury.

 After setting career-highs with 82 catches and 967 yards, Beasley was named second-team All-Pro.
 He also scored four touchdowns.

-In the Wild Card Round game against the Indianapolis Colts, Beasley caught seven passes for 57 yards in a 27–24 victory.
+In the Wild Card Round game against the Indianapolis Colts, Beasley caught seven passes for 57 yards during the a 27–24 victory.
 His seven catches led the team and was a career-high for a playoff game.
-In the AFC Championship Game against the Kansas City Chiefs, Beasley recorded seven catches for 88 yards during the 38–24 road loss.
+During the AFC Championship Game against the Kansas City Chiefs, Beasley recorded seven catches for 88 yards during the 38–24 road loss.
 After the season, Beasley revealed he had played through the 2020 playoffs with a partially broken fibula.
 He was ranked 96th by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

-In August 2021, Beasley was placed in a COVID-19 safety protocol.
+On August 24, 2021, Beasley was placed in a COVID-19 safety protocol.

 During Week 6 against the Tennessee Titans, Beasley caught seven passes for 88 yards and his first touchdown of the season in the narrow 34–31 road loss.
-On December 21, 2021, Beasley was placed on the reserve/COVID-19 list after testing positive for the virus.
-Beasley finished the 2021 season with 82 receptions for 693 receiving yards and one receiving touchdown.
+On December 21, 2021, he was placed on the reserve/COVID-19 list after testing positive for the virus.
+Beasley finished the 2021 season with 82 receptions for 693 yards and a touchdown.

 During the 2022 offseason, Beasley was given permission to seek a trade outside Buffalo.
-He was released by the Bills on March 17, 2022.
+He was released on March 17, 2022.

 Tampa Bay Buccaneers

 On September 21, 2022, Beasley was signed to the Tampa Bay Buccaneers practice squad.
-On September 24, 2022, Beasley was elevated to the active roster for a game against the Green Bay Packers before being demoted back to the practice squad 2 days later.
-He was elevated to the active roster on October 1, 2022.
+Three days later, Beasley was elevated to the active roster for a game against the Green Bay Packers before being demoted back to the practice squad on September 26.
+He was elevated to the active roster five days later.

 On October 5, Beasley announced his retirement.